GPUOpen-Tools/radeon_gpu_profiler/docs/source/event_timing.rst

 Users may also obtain information about an event's parent command buffer by right-clicking on an event.
 This will bring up a context menu which contains a menu item to find the event's parent command buffer.
-Selecting this menu item will navigate to the Frame Summary and set focus on the selected event's parent command buffer.
+Selecting this menu item will navigate to the Frame summary pane and set focus on the selected event's parent command buffer.
 Once here, users can obtain valuable system-level insight about the surrounding context for the event in question.

-Compute dispatches for both graphics APIs and OpenCL have a simpler structure.
+Compute dispatches have a simpler structure.
 A sample compute event is shown below.

 .. image:: media_rgp/rgp_compute_event.png